emacampolo/gomparator/README.md

 Specifies the file from which to read targets.
 It should contain one column only with a rel path. eg: /v1/cards?query=123

 #### `--host value`
 Targeted hosts.
-Exactly 2 must be specified. eg: -host 'http://host1.com -host 'http://host2.com'
+Exactly 2 hosts must be specified. eg: --host 'http://host1.com --host 'http://host2.com'

 #### `--header value, -H value`
 Headers to be used in the http call